Eye 2 Eye: Live in Madrid

 Eye 2 Eye: Live in Madrid is a live concert performance by Alan Parsons released on both DVD-Video and Audio CD on April 6, 2010 on the Frontiers label.
 The show was performed with his band Alan Parsons Live Project, and was recorded live at the Plaza Mayor, Madrid, Spain, on May 14, 2004.

+Critical reception

+Goldmine magazine gave the album a rating of three stars and wrote: "Newcomers might enjoy indulging in a bit of nostalgia here, but longtime fans likely will prefer the original albums."
+Rocks said that although the band plays flawlessly, they have an overly sterile sound.

 Track listing

 All songs written by Eric Woolfson and Alan Parsons, except where noted.

 DVD and CD track listing, TRT 80 minutes: